BunmiA/barbie/README.md

 ## Assets
 I also explored making my own barbie assets using adobe tools and found this [tutorial](https://www.youtube.com/watch?v=oMGhyVoi4Fg&t=705s&ab_channel=Nucly%E2%80%A2PhotoshopandCreativeDesignTraining)
+But found it was possible to retrive some assets from the barbie selfie generator site

 # Running Project
 set up python server